 Diaphragmatic endometriosis is much less common than other forms of the disease that typically affect the ovaries and other pelvic organs.
 It’s estimated that about 8 to 15 percent of women have endometriosis.
 And up to 50 percent of women with endometriosis experience difficulties getting pregnant.
 The diaphragm is believed to affect just 0.6 to 1.5 percent of women who have surgery for the disease.

-But with endometriosis of your diaphragm, you might experience pain in these areas:
+But you might experience pain in these areas:

 - upper abdomen